 The URL is:

-• ALLOWED_HOSTS (optional): Comma-separated list of allowed hostnames for Host header validation.
+ALLOWED_HOSTS(HTTP mode only): Comma-separated list of allowed hostnames for Host header validation.- Example:

 Examples: